 We acknowledge that there are some shortcomings to this study.
 We report patterns taken over only one year, whereas ecological patterns may vary between years.
-Furthermore, we have modest sample sizes (due to the difficulty of the design), which restrict us in doing more elaborate analyses.
-Nevertheless, as one of the first studies quantifying the relationship between maternal and foetal GC levels non-invasively, we do provide novel insights into how these fundamental relationships may function in a free-ranging large mammal population.
+Furthermore, a modest sample size (due to the challenges of the design), restricted more elaborate analyses.
+Nevertheless, as one of the first studies quantifying the relationship between maternal and foetal GC levels non-invasively, this study provides novel insights into how these fundamental relationships may function in a free-ranging large mammal population.
 It is important to note that the nature of the study described here is exploratory, meaning that it generates hypotheses that can be tested in the future.

 To conclude, we explored in this study the relationship between maternal and foetal GC levels in a free-ranging population of fallow deer.
-Our findings suggest that there are sex differences in the underlying evolutionary processes, which may have optimized growth at the cost of survival for male offspring, whereas the opposite is true for female offspring.
+Our findings suggest that there are sex differences in the underlying evolutionary processes, which may have optimized growth at the cost of survival for male offspring, whereas maternal and female offspring GCs are associated.
+Our study furthermore suggests, in line with previous research, that the amount of GCs that the foetus is exposed to is not fully controlled by the mother (Gitau et al., 1998), but is also influenced by the offspring (Groothuis et al., 2019).
 Most of the existing literature uses the rodent or human model, with very little existing studies on other taxa.
-Although some features of the placenta may be conserved, there are also evolutionary differences between species (Fowden, 2003; Rosenfeld, 2015).
-Non-model species may provide different results (Fishman et al., 2019), through which we can gain a better fundamental understanding of evolutionary mechanisms.
-By studying free-ranging fallow deer, this study therefore also provides novel insights into possible sex-specific maternal effects in a non-model species, and provides a method that can be viable for other populations as well, enabling the study of patterns rarely studied before in the wild.
+Although some features of the placenta may be conserved, there are evolutionary differences between species (Fowden, 2003; Rosenfeld, 2015).
+Non-model species may provide different outcomes (Fishman et al., 2019), through which we can gain fundamental insights of evolutionary mechanisms.
+This study provides novel insights into possible sex-specific maternal effects, and a method that can be viable for other systems, enabling the study of patterns rarely studied in the wild.

 References